writethedocs/www/docs/conf/australia/2024/attendee-guide.md

 ## Where can I ask a question?

 The Welcome Wagon Team is available to make your conference experience better!
-Stop by the Welcome Wagon table or feel free to ask questions in the [#welcomewagon Slack channel](https://www.writethedocs.org/slack/).
+Stop by the Welcome Wagon table or feel free to ask questions in the [#australia-oceania Slack channel](https://www.writethedocs.org/slack/).
 Whether you have a question about the schedule, where to eat, or how to connect with other attendees, they are your go-to for conference questions.
 If they don't know the answer, they'll find someone who does!

-**Location and Availability:**
+**Location and availability:**

-- Welcome Wagon table is located directly next to the Registration table
+- The Welcome Wagon table is located directly next to the Registration table
 - Team will be available during all conference hours

-## Welcome Wagon Tours

-Join us for an introduction to Write the Docs.
-We'll go on a short tour of the venue and review information about the conference.
-While tours are designed to give first-time attendees all the information they need to feel comfortable at the conference, returning attendees often find them helpful as well.
-This gives everyone a chance to meet someone new.
-Bring any questions you may have!

-- Thursday 1:30 PM
-- Friday 1:30 PM

 ## Conference Layout